WinZip for iOS 3 User Guide

 - Music: Music files you have uploaded through iTunes are listed here.

-- Cloud: Find, display, and use files in your Dropbox account.
-Note: Files you view from Dropbox will be downloaded and saved in a cache.
+- Cloud: Find, display, and use files in your Google Drive, Dropbox, and/or OneDrive account.
+Note: Files you view from a cloud service will be downloaded and saved in a cache.
 This can be cleared in Settings.

 An edit icon displays for Recent and for Cloud.
 The edit icon for Recent can be used to clear all of the entries currently displayed.
-The edit icon for Cloud allows you to sign out of Dropbox.
+The edit icon for Cloud allows you to sign out of one or more cloud service.

 WinZip for iOS 3 provides many features to work with your files and saved folders.
 A listing with brief descriptions follows: